AllianzDeutschlandAG/cidemo-jenkins/README.md

 # JavaScript CI Demo - Jenkins

-For the Do-It-Yourself full stack JavaScript continuous integration (CI) demo, we will use [Jenkins](https://jenkins.io/) as our automation server for builds, tests and deployments.
+For the Do-It-Yourself Full Stack JavaScript Continuous Integration (CI) demo, we will use [Jenkins](https://jenkins.io/) as our automation server for builds, tests and deployments.
 Jenkins is an open-source tool anyone can easily setup.
 We will use the [official Jenkins image from the Docker Registry](https://hub.docker.com/_/jenkins/).

-Our `Dockerfile` has minimal lines of code
+Our `Dockerfile` has minimal lines of code:

 ```
 FROM jenkins:latest